CAIDA/catalog-data/sources/recipe/how_to_print_records_from_pybgpstream/README.md

 ### Caveats
  - This script only prints the first 100 elements in the record of the specified BGPStream.
    - Playing around with the inputs for ```stream``` will result in different output.
-Check out the pybgpstream docuemtentation to find how to adjust the BGPStream with other inputs.
+Check out the pybgpstream documetentation to find how to adjust the BGPStream with other inputs.